By the way, I have needed to correct something since the first hour, and I just remembered a minor thing.

 You know what?

-He's a smart he knew that he was uttering a profundity there.
+He knew that he was uttering a profundity there.

-And so when I said that's profound, he said yes, and hung up.
+And so when I said that's profound, he said yes and hung up.

 He knew.

-Scott in uh in Los Angeles.
+Here's Scott in Los Angeles.

 Bill in Pensacola, Florida.